GaryCooper-pm/PP2-JavaScript-Quiz/README.md

     * Commands used for version control during the project;
         * `git add "example file name"` to add files to stage
         * `git commit -m "commit message"`
-        * `git push` to puch changes through to main in github
+        * `git push` to push changes through to main in github
 <p>&nbsp;</p>

 ## Gitpod